Update

 The official currency in Turkmenistan is the Turkmen Manat.
 It is illegal to use foreign currencies and to exchange money on the black market.
 You can obtain Manat in ATM machines.

-Customs regulations are strict, particularly regarding carpets, jewelry, musical instruments, art, archaeological artifacts, antiques, and protected animals.
+Customs rules are strict.
+This is especially true for carpets, jewelry, music instruments, art, ancient artifacts, antiques, and protected animals.
 Before purchasing such items for export, see the Embassy of Turkmenistan website for their customs information.

 Faith-Based Travelers: See our following webpages for details:

-Same-sex sexual contact between men is illegal and carries criminal penalties.
-Social norms in Turkmenistan are extremely conservative, and harassment, detention, and prison sentences are possible.
+LGBTQI+ Travelers: Sexual contact between men is illegal and carries criminal penalties.
+The law does not mention same-sex sexual contact between women, but social norms in the country are very conservative.
+Enforcement of the law is often selective.
+Harassment, detention, and prison sentences are possible.

 The Embassy cautions all travelers against displays of affection in public.